Nikhita-11/Flight-Ticket-price-predication/README.md

-## End to End Project On NYC Taxi Trip Duration Prediction
+## End to End Project On Flight Ticket Price Prediction

 ### Step 1: Create a `new environment`